sfjsecurity/threat-hunt-the-buyer-incident-response-centre.md/README.md

 ---

-#### Q6 - Ransomware Staging Domain
-**Objective:** Find the separate domain used to stage the ransomware.
+#### FLAG 6: RANSOMWARE STAGING DOMAIN `[MODERATE]`

+The payload established outbound connections.
+Find the staging domain.

+`T1071 Application Layer Protocol` `DeviceNetworkEvents` `Infrastructure Analysis`

 **Why It Matters:** Separate staging infrastructure demonstrates disciplined tradecraft - a hallmark of organized ransomware affiliates.

-`T1071 Application Layer Protocol` `DeviceNetworkEvents` `Infrastructure Analysis`

 > ⚠️ DO NOT browse to this domain directly.